kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 * Is the **RFID test** successful?
 * Is the **Race Clock** working and visible?
 If it's likely to blow over, place it at ground level.
 * Does someone have a **backup stopwatch** ready?
-* If you're racing, **is your bike ready**, do you have your helmet and elbow pads on?
 * Get a **headcount of riders**  on the start line.
 Does it match your sign-on sheet?
 Establish the **known DNSes**.
 * Do you have a **pen and paper** ready to note down DNFs, incidents etc. as they happen?  *Write the race name on it clearly.*
 * Do you have a device that can **video the finish** if the timing system fails?

 ### Starting the mass-start race

+(At this point, CrossMgr is assumed to be open on the correct race file, likely with an RFID test in progress.
+CrossMgrVideo and CrossMgrImpinj are running in the background.)

 1. Finish the RFID test.
 Switch to the [Actions][] screen and click the **Start Race** button.
 The race will not start until you click '**OK**' on the dialog that pops up.
 1. Tell the person starting the race that you're ready.
 Pay attention so you don't miss the start.
 1. Click '**OK**' when they say "Go!"
 1. Switch to the [Results][] screen.
 Riders whose tags were read immediately after the start will be listed.
 Others will not.
 1. Open the [Missing Riders][Windows] window.
-This will show who hasn't yet been accounted for.
+This will show who hasn't yet been accounted for, so you don't have to work it out.
 1. Enable the **Auto-Capture** toggle switch on the Trigger-O-Matic.
 1. As the riders come round for their first lap, keep an eye out for anyone whose tags aren't reading.
 Refer to the [BHPC troubleshooting guide][BHPC Troubleshooting] if necessary.
 1. Check that CrossMgrVideo is being triggered by CrossMgr, and capturing video successfully.